aaroninaustin/ld-exp-1/README.md

 Create a new flag called **Personalized Recomendations /  personalized-recomendations**

-With that new flag create, under Targeting, create a new rule to **Target who match these rules**
+With that new flag created, under Targeting, create a new rule in the  **Target who match these rules** section:
 >*if*: camp contains starwars
 >*serve*: a percentage rollout
 > - 50% true